kevin-shin/DropIn/README.md

 6. Full major algorithm does not incorporate a check that some class is a Capstone course, as stated by the Computer Science Major rules.
 This may vary year by year, but a true "check" of the major should incorporate this feature as well.

 ### Acknowledgements
 This project was completed as the main coursework for COMP225 (Software Design and Development), taught by Paul Cantrell in Spring 2019.
-We offer our greatest appreciation for his guidance throughout every step of the process.
+We are incredibly grateful for his guidance throughout every step of the process!